ThomasKaiser/sbc-bench/README.md

     10:52:00: 1400/1400MHz  6.23  80%   0%  79%   0%   0%   0%  59.0°C
     10:52:31: 1400/1400MHz  6.39  72%   0%  71%   0%   0%   0%  56.0°C

 Always 0% in the `%io` column reported so not a big deal.
-With swap on SD card we would've seen high occurences of *%iowait* activity and way lower performance numbers.
+With swap on SD card especially when using [cards with low random IO performance](https://forum.armbian.com/topic/954-sd-card-performance/) we would've seen high occurences of *%iowait* activity and way lower performance numbers.

 ### Background activity